stevensio123/TikTokCourse6_end_project_lab_AdvancedGoogle/README.md

 The goal of this model is to predict whether a TikTok video presents a "claim" or an "opinion".

- In this lab portion of the end-of-course project, I will open a Jupyter Notebook and follow instructions to enter code and written responses where prompted.
- Then, I will complete an Executive Summary using the questions listed on the PACE Strategy Document.

 ### Data dictionary

 This project uses a dataset called `tiktok_dataset.csv`.
 It contains synthetic data created for this project in partnership with TikTok.